 Question - Why is it, that ye can be so hard in your hearts?

 Writing this entry has been one of the most edifying, and challenging, of my studies of the Book of Mormon: Another Testament of Jesus Christ.
 This entry actually revisits the subject of an earlier post that explored a similar question also asked by Nephi of his older brothers—Laman and Lemuel (Question - How is it ye are so hard in your hearts?).
 Then, the focus was on the precept of how our forgetfulness contributes to our hard heartedness.
 Through my continued study I have discovered that the theme of hard-heartedness is much more pervasive, important, and central to the Book of Mormon message than I had realized previously.
 More importantly, it needs to be much more pervasive, important, and central to my discipleship.
 Studying hard-heartedness has revealed more precepts that have strengthened my desire to become more repentant, and thereby drawing me closer to God.
 I trust there are more precepts to learn that will help me draw closer to God.
-My hope is this writing will help you on your journey to overcome and avoid hard-heartedness.
+My hope is this writing will help you, and me, on our journey to overcome and avoid hard-heartedness.

 Of the 35 times derivations of ”hard heart” appear in scripture, 29 are in The Book of Mormon.
 A list of the Book of Mormon references to hard-heartedness of which I am currently aware are provided at the end of this entry.
 As you study you will find other characteristics like pride, deafness, blindness, and stiff-kneckedness often accompany references to hard-heartedness.